Bidimensionality and Kernels: Conclusion

-\textbf{Running time.} In Theorem~\ref{thm:main_result_bidim} we do not specify the running time of the kernelization algorithm.
-The running time of such algorithms depends on the running time hidden in the master theorem from \cite{BodlaenderFLPSTmetaArxiv} (Theorem~\ref{master1}), which in turn, depends on how fast one can identify and replace protrusions in a graph.
-By applying recent ``protrusion replacer" from \cite{fomin2015solving}, we obtain that the running time of kernelization algorithm in Theorem~\ref{thm:main_result_bidim} is linear in the input size.
+\textbf{Running time.} In Theorem~\ref{thm:main_result_bidim} we do not specify the running time of our kernelization algorithms.
+The running time of such algorithms depends on the running time hidden in the lemma from \cite{BodlaenderFLPST16meta} (Lemma~\ref{master1}), which in turn, depends on how fast one can identify and replace protrusions in a graph.
+By applying the fast ``protrusion replacer" from \cite{fomin2015solving}, see also \cite[Chapter~16]{kernelizationbook19}, it is possible to achieve kernelization algorithms in Theorem~\ref{thm:main_result_bidim} which run in time linear in the input size.

 \textbf{Open question.} We conclude with the following open question.
 For separable contraction-bidimensional CMSO-definable problems, the technique developed in this paper yields the existence of a linear kernel on $H$-minor-free graphs only when $H$ is an apex graph.
 An interesting open question is to identify general logic and combinatorial conditions for contraction-bidimensional problems which yield a polynomial kernelization on $H$-minor-free graphs.
-For some contraction-bidimensional problems, like \textsc{Dominating Set} or \textsc{Connected Dominating Set}, linear kernels are known to exist for $H$-minor-free graphs~\cite{FominLST12}, $H$-topological-minor-free graphs~\cite{FominLST13}, and even for graphs of bounded expansion \cite{Drange16} but we are still far from a general understanding of the complexity of kernelization for such problems beyond apex-minor-free graphs.
+For some contraction-bidimensional problems, like \textsc{Dominating Set} or \textsc{Connected Dominating Set}, linear kernels are known to exist for $H$-minor-free graphs and $H$-topological-minor-free graphs~\cite{FominLST18kern}, and even for graphs of bounded expansion \cite{Drange16}, see also \cite{EickmeyerGKKPRS17neig} but we are still far from a general understanding of the complexity of kernelization for such problems beyond apex-minor-free graphs.